What It Means to Have a Relationship With Yourself

 It looks like keeping promises to yourself with the same seriousness you bring to promises made to others.
 Not perfectly.
 But with genuine intent and a genuine return when you fall short.

-It looks like being honest with yourself — about what you want, what is not working, what you have been avoiding, what you actually feel underneath the version of fine you have been performing.
+And it looks like being honest with yourself — about what you want, what is not working, what you have been avoiding, what you actually feel underneath the version of fine you have been performing.

 The relationship you have with yourself sets the template for every other relationship in your life.
 How you treat yourself teaches others how to treat you.
 What you accept from yourself, you will accept from others.